website

 • Whey has a complete amino acid profile

-• To get this from plant-based proteins is possible, but you would have to mix up different sources of protein with complementary amino acids profiles to ensure optimal ratios
+• To get this from plant-based proteins is possible, but you would have to mix up different sources of protein with complementary Amino Acids profiles to ensure optimal ratios

-• Whey generally has higher leucine which stimulates muscle protein synthesis, thus muscle growth and strength
+• Whey generally has higher Leucine, which stimulates muscle protein synthesis, thus muscle growth and strength

 • Protein powders generally include flavouring to make them more tolerable.
 Always check out what’s in yours.